Malta

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-Under Article 38 of the Local Councils Act, local councils have the right to challenge in Court any decision in any way which interferes with the free exercise of their powers granted by the said Act.
+Under Article 38 LGA, local and regional councils have the right to challenge in court any decision which in any way interferes with the free exercise of their powers granted by the same Act.
+The same right is not granted to the Local Councils’ Association.

 ACCESSION